How to Type Degree Temperature Symbol in Mac OS X

 - Option+K types a symbol like this: Degree Symbol: 24˚

-You may notice the symbols are slightly different, but I couldn’t tell you why or what for (perhaps one for celsius, fahrenheit, and kelvin?) so just use which ever one you want.
-If it’s 35˚ outside, now you can tell someone!
+You may notice the symbols are slightly different, but I couldn’t tell you why or what for (perhaps one for celsius, fahrenheit, and kelvin?), so just use which ever one you want, or maybe whatever symbol is easier for you to remember with the keystroke.
+But aside from that, if it’s 35˚ outside, now you can tell someone without typing out the full word ‘degrees’, and that’s a bonus, right?

 This is simple stuff though right?
 Well, I just got an email from a relative who was clearly very frustrated that they couldn’t figure out how to type the degree temperature symbol in Mac OS X. I laughed about it for a second but then realized I’ve been asked this question a few times before especially from recent switchers, so clearly some of the simple things just need a simple explanation.
-Happy temperature telling!
+Happy temperature telling, and enjoy your weather whatever it is!